drazdra/ollama-chats/README.md

 1. these things are either too big
 2. or i'm too lazy to check all the code to ensure they do not send my local chats somewhere
 3. i want to have it my way - that is for desktop and keyboard, not for mobile phones.
-4. i want it to have a convenient interface with keyboard interface and no unnecessary whistles.
+4. i want it to have a convenient keyboard driven interface and no unnecessary whistles.

 ## What:
 I've spent several days to code this thing.
 My goals were: